Distribution-Dependent Rates for Multi-Distribution Learning: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:ucb-dr-err}}

-Suppose that we are operating under permutation $\paren{a_1,\dots,a_l}$ and parameters $\paren{\epsilon_1,\dots,\epsilon_l}$ satisfying the bound \eqref{eq:ucb-dr-eps-lb}.
+Suppose that we are operating under permutation $\paren{a_1,\dots,a_l}$ and parameters $\paren{\epsilon_1,\dots,\epsilon_l}$.
 To show our desired result, we will define a high-probability event, under which the modified UCB-E analysis ensures the correctness of LCB-DR's decision.